zenden2k/kohanastorm/README.md

 }
 ```

-Now you can press Ctrl+Shift+P in your project, paste url into the text box and your controller class will be opened in code editor.
+Now you can press Ctrl+Shift+P in your project, paste URL into the text box and your controller class will be opened in code editor.
 Enjoy!

-You can get compiled jar here: https://image-uploader.googlecode.com/files/KohanaStorm.jar
+You can download compiled jar at releases section.